Why Internal Mobility?

-Note: This article is adapted from a forthcoming publication by the Human Resources Professional Association of Canada (HRPA).
+Note: This article is adapted from a publication by the Human Resources Professional Association of Canada (HRPA).

 Situation: Retention of key talent is a top priority for any enterprise – and a primary driver of retention is the sense of opportunity that comes from career mobility within the enterprise.